carlosjorger/cuvimaker/README.md

-# CUVIMAKER
+# CUVIMAKER - CV Maker

-An online cv maker made in astro using vuejs components.
-With the Astro's island arquitecture we are able to combine SPA and SSG approaches
+An online cv maker made in astro with vuejs components using typescript.
+With the Astro's island arquitecture we are able to combine SPA and SSG approaches.

 ## 🚀 Project Structure